Severson-Group/docs.amdc.dev/source/getting-started/tutorials/autogen/index.md

 This tutorial goes over:

-- Organization of your repository to implement the Simulink Autogen codebase
+- Organization of your repository to store the Simulink Autogen codebase
-- Creation a Simulink simulation model used to generate Autogen code
+- Creation a Simulink simulation model to generate Autogen code
 - Control implementation using the AMDC hardware

 ## Tutorial Requirements

 1. Working AMDC hardware
 2. Completion of the ["Voltage Source Inverter" tutorial](../vsi/)
-3. Read ["Control with AMDC Using Simulink Autogen" article](../../control-with-amdc/autogen/index.md) and install MATLAB toolboxes required for generating C-code
+3. Read ["Control with AMDC Using Simulink Autogen" article](../../control-with-amdc/autogen/index.md) to understand an overview of Autogen

 ## File Organization